LASIK Eye Surgery cost – Your guide

 If you’ve ever considered LASIK eye surgery, the cost of the procedure is often one of the first questions that come to mind.
 Your other questions most likely include “is my script suitable for laser eye surgery?”, and “will eye surgery hurt?”

 One misconception we should address from the beginning is that LASIK is the only surgical procedure available.
 In fact, there are many refractive surgery methods.
-All with the aim of reducing your dependency on glasses and contact lenses.
+All with the aim of reducing your dependency on glasses and wearing contacts.
 Because of the different levels of expertise and equipment involved for each technique, the costs from one method to another may vary.

 At Eye Laser Specialists we offer not only LASIK eye surgery but also